Pipelines Configurations as Code

 Global configurations

-Configurations within a .gruntwork directory, in the current working directory or a parent directory, are referred to as global configurations.
-These configurations typically have broader applicability within the repository and serve as the primary mechanism for setting up Pipelines.
+Configurations within the .gruntwork directory at the root of the repository are referred to as global configurations.
+They apply across the entire repository and are the primary mechanism for setting up Pipelines.

 Environment blocks